garden-io/garden/docs/guides/configuration-files.md

 If you specify a list with `include`, only those files/patterns are included.
 If you then specify one or more `exclude` files or patterns, those are filtered out of the files matched by `include`.
 If you _only_ specify `exclude`, those patterns will be filtered out of all files in the module directory.

-The `exclude` field on modules is also used to limit the number of files and directories Garden watches for changes while running.
-Use that if you have a large number of files/directories in your module that you do not need to watch, or if you are seeing excessive CPU/RAM usage.
+Note that the module `include` and `exclude` fields have no effect on which paths Garden watches for changes.
+Use the project `modules.exclude` field (described above) for that purpose.

 #### .ignore files